Weighted Vest Workout – Introduction

 Carrying the extra mass of a weight vest during your workout won’t just challenge your muscles; it’ll work your heart and lungs harder, too.

-Wearing a weighted vest can help make any workout more cardiovascularly demanding, leading to significant improvements in your fitness.
+Wearing a high-quality weighted vest can help make any workout more cardiovascularly demanding, leading to significant improvements in your fitness.

 #6.
 Better posture